MicrosoftDocs/learn/learn-pr/azure/authenticate-users-node-web-app-use-azure-active-directory-b2c/includes/5-exercise-create-node-js-web-app.md

 Use the following steps to build the web app's UI:

+1. In the `auth-app` folder, create `views` folder.
+The `views` folder will hold Handlebars files for the app's UI elements.

+1. In the `views` folder, create `layouts` folder and `signin.hbs` file.
+In the `layouts` create `main.hbs` file.

-1. In VS Code, open the `main.hbs` file, add the following code:
+1. In VS Code, open the `main.hbs` file, and add the following code:

     ```html
     <!DOCTYPE html>